wong2/pmm/README.md

     location = Example Inc., California US

-If you have any indexes listed in the `index-servers` setting in the `globals` section, `pmm` will the only offer these indexes for selection, unless you use the `-m` command line option.
+If you have any indexes listed in the `index-servers` setting in the `globals` section, `pmm` will then only offer these indexes for selection, unless you use the `-m` command line option.

 #### Credits